NovIrina/big-data-lab-2/README.md

 ## Demonstration of the results

-The charts show that optimizations have significantly sped up table operations due to overhead at the beginning.
+The charts show that optimizations have sped up table operations, although they have added an overhead at the beginning.

 ![image](results/ops_time.png)
 ![image](results/total_time.png)